Tuesday, April 29, 2008

 Ellington’s longtime musical alter ego was

 Billy Strayhorn.
-Ellington managed the delicate balancing act of according “Sweetpea” as much recognition as he could without thrusting him so firmly into the limelight that Strayhorn’s homosexuality would be exposed in that less tolerant era.
+Ellington managed the delicate balancing act of according “Sweetpea” as much recognition as he could without thrusting him so firmly into the limelight that Strayhorn’s orientation as a gay man would be exposed in that less tolerant era.

 In a warmly affectionate